polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 You can repeat the same exercise for PUT, DELETE and PATCH if you wish - However, both GET and DELETE endpoints can only be given arguments as query parameters - While POST, PUT and PATCH endpoints requires JSON payloads.
-You can also create alternative endpoint types, returning for instance files and similar constructs instead of pure JSON - But that's an exercise for later.
+You can also create alternative endpoint types, returning for instance files and similar constructs instead of pure JSON, but that's an exercise for later.

 ## Documenting your code